 Yes.
 It’s smart to consider the diminished value of your car when figuring out your damages from an accident.
 Many car accident victims do not realize this is an option.

-If your accident was caused by another driver’s negligence, you have the right to recover damages from them, according to Georgia Code § 51-1-6 (2018).
+If your accident was caused by another driver’s negligence, you have the right to recover damages from them, according to the Official Code of Georgia (OCGA) § 51-1-6.
 The diminished value of a car may prevent you from selling it for as much as you would have before the accident.
 This is a loss caused by the accident, which means it can be included in the damages you recover.

 Facts About Diminished Value Insurance Claims in Georgia